IRS launches safety probe after workers threatened

 The climate, healthcare and tax legislation signed into law by President Joe Biden last week included $80 billion in funding for tax collection efforts.
 Although Treasury Secretary Janet Yellen specifically directed the agency to not focus its attention on taxpayers with middle-class incomes, misinformation spread rapidly online that agents were going to crack down on taxpayers of all earnings levels.

-The baseless assertions also said the IRS would distribute firearms to employees authorized to used deadly force, prompting threats to the IRS employees.
+The baseless assertions also said the IRS would distribute firearms to employees authorized to use deadly force, prompting threats to the IRS employees.

 Now agency leadership has launched an examination of agency safety.